succinctlabs/sp1/book/what-is-a-zkvm.md

 * SP1 will prove the correct execution of arbitrary RISC-V programs by generating a STARK proof of execution.
 * Developers can leverage the `sp1-sdk` crate to generate proofs with their ELF and input data.
 Under the hood the `sp1-sdk` will either generate proofs locally or use a beta version of Succinct's prover network to generate proofs.

-SP1 leverages performant STARK recursion that allows us to prove the execution of arbitrarily long programs and also has a STARK -> SNARK "wrapping system" that allows us to generate small SNARK proofs that can be efficiently verified on EVM chains.
+SP1 leverages performant STARK recursion, which allows us to prove the execution of arbitrarily long programs.
+It also has a STARK -> SNARK "wrapping system" that allows us to generate small SNARK proofs that can be efficiently verified on EVM chains.

 ## Proof System